 If you receive any of the following benefits, we may be able to claim funding for your child:

 - Support under Part vi of the Immigration and Asylum Act 1999,

 - The Guarantee element of State Pension Credit,

 - Child Tax Credit with an annual income less than £16,190.

 - Families claiming Working Tax Credits may not be entitled.

 If you think your child is eligible do contact the office on 01773 811317.
 Any information you provide will be kept strictly confidential, and only certain school staff will know if your child is eligible.
 Thank you.

-The following reports show our plans for this funding for the year ahead and also how the funding was spent last year and the impact in more detail.
+The following reports have been reviewed recently, showing our plans for this year, how the funding was spent last year and the impact in more detail.